 Research and development activities are central to our business model.
-We expect that our research and development expenses will continue to increase substantially for the foreseeable future as we advance our product candidates through development, including conducting our ongoing Phase 1/2 clinical trial of NC318, our planned Phase 2 clinical trial in combination with standard of care chemotherapies and preclinical studies and a Phase 1/2 clinical trial of NC410, as we develop a complementary diagnostic for NC318 if we determine it is advisable, as we expand our current good manufacturing practice, or cGMP, manufacturing capacity, including to provide drug supply of NC318 for future clinical trials, and as we expand our pipeline through research and development activities related to our FIND-IO platform and discovery programs.
+We expect that our research and development expenses will continue to increase substantially for the foreseeable future as we advance our product candidates through development and expand the number of trials we are conducting and the patients enrolled in those trials, as we utilize our current good manufacturing practice, or "cGMP", manufacturing capacity, including to provide drug supply of NC318, NC410 and NC762 for future clinical trials, and as we expand our pipeline through research and development activities related to our FIND-IO platform and discovery programs.

-We cannot determine with certainty the duration and costs of future clinical trials of NC318, NC410 or any other product candidate we may develop or if, when or to what extent we will generate revenue from the commercialization and sale of any product candidate for which we may obtain marketing approval.
+We cannot determine with certainty the duration and costs of future clinical trials of NC318, NC410, NC762 or any other product candidate we may develop or if, when or to what extent we will generate revenue from the commercialization and sale of any product candidate for which we may obtain marketing approval.
 We may never succeed in obtaining marketing approval for any product candidate.
-The duration, costs and timing of clinical trials and development of NC318, NC410 and any other product candidate we may develop will depend on a variety of factors, including:
+The duration, costs and timing of clinical trials and development of NC318, NC410, NC762 and any other product candidate we may develop will depend on a variety of factors, including:

-- the scope, progress, results and costs of clinical trials of NC318 and NC410, as well as of any future clinical trials of other product candidates and other research and development activities that we may conduct; - the impact of the COVID-19 pandemic, including delays and slowdowns as a result of strain on our clinical trial sites and concerns about patient safety; - · uncertainties in selection of indications, clinical trial design and patient enrollment rates; - the probability of success for our product candidates, including safety and efficacy, early clinical data, competition, ease and ability of manufacturing and commercial viability; - · significant and changing government regulation and regulatory guidance;

-- the timing and receipt of any development or marketing approvals; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.
+- the scope, progress, results and costs of clinical trials of NC318 and NC410 and NC762, as well as of any future clinical trials of other product candidates and other research and development activities that we may conduct; - the impact of the COVID-19 pandemic, including delays and slowdowns as a result of strain on our clinical trial sites and concerns about patient safety; - uncertainties in selection of indications, clinical trial design and patient enrollment rates; - the probability of success for our product candidates, including safety and efficacy, early clinical data, competition, ease and ability of manufacturing and commercial viability; - significant and changing government regulation and regulatory guidance; - the timing and receipt of any development or marketing approvals; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.